Matty Lawrence on the State of Football: 2017

 Eden Hazard, Chelsea

 The archetypal tip of the diamond player.
 Hazard plays with such grace and youthful exuberance now he has managed to free himself of the shackles of Jose Mourinho.
-15 goals and five assists and the love of the game back.
-A player who glides past opponents like no other and improving all the time.
+15 goals and five assists, and the love of the game back.
+A player who glides past opponents like no other and is improving all the time.

 Forwards